 Past is Prologue

-Six decades and three generations since it rolled off the assembly lines in Los Angeles and Dallas, the Mustang has exceeded the hopes and expectations of the men who created it.
+Almost eight decades and four generations since it rolled off the assembly lines in Los Angeles and Dallas, the Mustang has exceeded the hopes and expectations of the men who created it.
 A technological hero in its time, the Mustang has achieved iconic status, remaining the fighter by which all other fighters built since World War II are measured.
 Its birth, death, and re-birth are a striking testament to the men who built and piloted her.

 While there were nearly 16,000 Mustangs built, only 200 remain worldwide.
-Nearly 100 of these airplanes gathered at an unprecedented event, "The Gathering of Mustangs and Legends," held at Rickenbacker Field in Columbus, Ohio in September 2007.
+Nearly 100 of these airplanes gathered in September 2017 at an unprecedented event, "The Gathering of Mustangs and Legends," held at Rickenbacker Field in Columbus, Ohio.
 The event was designed to pay tribute to the heroes and planes from a forgotten time and is the backdrop against which our film is set.